Working with Burmese human rights lawyers and parliamentarians

 This course curricula is delivered in three separate, interactive sessions, each lasting five days.
 The sessions are spaced out over a seven month period, and require a commitment from participants to attend each session.
 The final session will include a moot court hearing in Grand Chamber in the ECtHR, in Strasbourg.
 Faculty consists of attorneys working in the ECtHR’s Administration, as well as former ECtHR judges or lawyers, who have been working in the ECtHR for decades, and who are well qualified to explain the peculiarities of the Convention based on their own cases.

 Supporting Defense Lawyers

-The legal profession itself remains under distress in many countries of the region.
-Our programs continued to bring leading criminal defense lawyers together to discuss current challenges to the independence of their profession, mechanisms for maintaining the rule of law, strategies for providing access to counsel and for questioning repressive laws, and tools for using international law as a check on repressive domestic actions.
-The CEELI Institute work is also designed to bolster technical legal skills and assist in developing effective litigation strategies.
+The legal profession itself remains under distress in many countries in the region; challenges are particularly great for members of the criminal defense bar who represent human rights activists, journalists, or other unpopular defendants.
+Our programs continue to bring together criminal defense lawyers from regions and countries where the conduct of their profession is under stress.
+Programs address current challenges to the independence of their profession, mechanisms for maintaining the rule of law, strategies for providing defendants with access to counsel, and tools for using international law as a check on repressive domestic actions.
+The CEELI Institute also workedto bolster technical legal skills and assist in developing effective litigation strategies for questioning repressive laws.

 Trial Skills Training at CEELI